Why We Are Ending Our CMA Fest Tradition

 Although our frustrations with CMA Fest are not new, our last straw came when we had a security issue this year.
 Long story short, my mom was harassed at Nissan Stadium for two nights by a group of people who had enjoyed tailgating too much, were belligerent, and seat hopping with their friends.
 She was called every name you can think of and our safety was explicitly threatened.
 After contacting the stadium’s security, Mr. Michael attempted to help us but we saw no real solution (the man who threatened us was “kicked out” but his ticket was not taken, so he was back the following night).

-Sunday morning, we were in shock that this had happened at CMA Fest.
+We were in shock that this had happened at CMA Fest.
 Enough was enough.
-After looking online for hours, there is no one to contact at the CMA Music Association regarding their event.
+After looking online for hours, there is no one to contact at the CMA Music Association regarding the event.
 Of course.
 So, we paid $25 to park at the Convention Center and were run across downtown, missing all of the last day’s daytime events, in an attempt to get our issue resolved.
 One CMA Fest information booth heard our whole story, took down our information, and offered us a sincere apology, but they never contacted us.
 I tweeted the official CMA Fest twitter in an attempt to get help that way and did not receive a response (although they Tweeted all day).

 After being sent to five places, the ticket booth inside of Nissan Stadium was finally able to help us.
 Amy and Jennifer gave us new tickets so that we could enjoy our last night of CMA Fest concerts.
 Even in our new area, seat hopping was an issue and guests were noticeably angry.

 Clearly, safety is not a concern at CMA Fest.
 Nobody takes responsibility or is held accountable for what happens at the festival.